 Students aspiring to obtain a B.A. in Political Science must take a nine-hour group of common core courses: POL 2103, POL 2013 and POL 4993.
-The first two of these courses are designed to provide majors with the basic disciplinary knowledge and skills needed to successfully pursue more advanced coursework in the major.
-Consequently, they should be taken as early as possible in one's course of study.
-The remaining course, Democratic Governance, is the Capstone Course for all majors and should be scheduled for the semester the student anticipates graduation.
+The first two of these courses are designed to provide majors with the basic knowledge and skills needed to successfully pursue more advanced coursework in the major.
+They should be taken as early as possible in one's course of study.
+The remaining course, Democratic Governance, is the capstone course for all majors and should be scheduled for the semester the student intends to graduate.

 The Political Science program has various organizations that help to support and involve Political Science majors throughout their education, including involvement in the Oklahoma Intercollegiate Legislature, College Republicans, Young Democrats, a chapter of Pi Sigma Alpha and membership to the Oklahoma Political Science Association.

-Political Science majors have a wide variety of career opportunities, including:
+Political Science majors have diverse career opportunities, including:

 Take advantage of these opportunities in the metro which may spark your interest and even boost your resume.

-- The Journal Record Legislative Report - To find legislative information and intelligence go to http://www.okstatewatch.com/www/ok/index.htm
+- The Journal Record Legislative Report: To find legislative information and intelligence, visit www.okstatewatch.com

-- Oklahoma Government - Go to http://www.ok.gov/ to learn more about Oklahoma Government and how to get involved in local politics.
+- Oklahoma Government: Visit www.ok.gov to learn more about Oklahoma Government and how to get involved in local politics.